boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 # 100% Stacked Area Chart

-100% Stacked Area Chart allows you to compare multiple measures through filled curves stacked one after the other vertically.
+The 100% Stacked Area Chart allows for the comparison of multiple measures through the use of filled curves that are stacked vertically, one after another.

 ![Stacked area chart](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/stacked-area-chart.png)

 ## How to configure the table data to 100% stacked area chart?

-100% Stacked Area Chart need a minimum of 1 value element and 1 column element to showcase.
-The measure or expression field that you would like to analyze can be dropped into Y Values block.
-The dimension that you would like to categorize the measure, can be dropped onto Columns block.
-If you would like to categorize based on a series, then the respective dimension can be dropped onto Rows block in addition.
+A 100% Stacked Area Chart requires at least one value element and one column element to display.
+The measure or expression field that you want to analyze can be placed in the Y Values block.
+The dimension that you want to categorize the measure by can be placed in the Columns block.
+If you want to categorize based on a series, you can also place the respective dimension in the Rows block.

-The following steps explain how to configure the data to a 100% stacked area chart:
+To configure the data to a 100% stacked area chart, follow the steps below:

-1. Drag and drop the 100% stacked area chart into a canvas and resize it to your required size.
+1. Drag and drop the 100% stacked area chart onto the canvas and resize it according to your desired size.

 ![Adding widget](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/drop-widget.png)